A Summer Truffle Hunt in Tuscany

 The real Truffle Hunt happens at specific times of year, but all year round, theoretically, we can organise a ‘Truffle Treasure Hunt’ (training) such as this one.
-This activity is offered exclusively to Siena House guests at very good rates (ranging from 50-100 euro per 2 people*) A truffle treasure hunt lasts about an hour, you will find and take home truffles and a recipe to try in the Summer Kitchen afterwards !
+This activity is offered exclusively to Siena House guests at very good rates (contact us to know more*) A truffle treasure hunt lasts about an hour, you will find and take home truffles and a recipe to try in the Summer Kitchen afterwards !

 *Market prices for truffles / and which season you hunt in will alter the rates such as out of season hunting or white truffle hunting is going to be more costly than a black truffle hunt in season.